21 Best Gifts For Kids Who Travel: Top Kids Travel Gifts

 On the topic of photography, one wonderful way to keep travel memories alive is through photo books!
 One memorable idea for gifts for kids who travel is to make a photo book of a favorite trip you took with them.
 Or you can make a compilation of all your kids’ favorite trips into one photo book.

-I personally love using Shutterfly.
-I’ve made many photo books for my kids of our travels over the years.
-And our oldest son, who’s now in his twenties, still loves the photo books I made for him when he was a teen.
+In the past I used Shutterfly to make photobooks for my kids of our past travels.
+In fact, our oldest son, who’s now in his twenties, still loves the photo books I made for him when he was a teen.

 14. Cooking classes